rhinobase/hono-rate-limiter/README.md

 Rate limiting middleware for [Hono](https://hono.dev/).
 Use to limit repeated requests to public APIs and/or endpoints such as password reset.

-> [!WARNING]
+> [!NOTE]
-> The `keyGenerator` function is currently under construction and needs to be defined for `hono-rate-limiter` to work properly in your environment.
+> The `keyGenerator` function needs to be defined for `hono-rate-limiter` to work properly in your environment.
 Please ensure that you define the `keyGenerator` function according to the documentation before using the library.

 ## Usage